Transposition

 View source

-Transposes the note by the input number of steps and simplifies the spelling.
 For predefined key signatures, each step is a half-step.
-For microtone systems defined with custom key signatures and matching options in the custom_key_sig.config.txt file, each step is the smallest division of the octave defined by the custom key signature.
+For microtone systems defined with custom key signatures, the number of steps is determined by the key signature.

 Input Type Description